enaburekhan/Directory-of-online-coding-language-courses-/README.md

 ## Acknowledgments

--Many thanks to Mathew Njuguna and others on Behance for the design idea.
+-Many thanks to Mathew Njuguna and others on Behance for the design idea https://www.behance.net/mathewnjuguna.
 - My thanks also goes to Microverse and all our peers and colleagues there.